 Don’t allow the soil around your plant to completely dry out during the growing season.
 Lemon grass really prefers damp soil at all times!
 Place about 3-4″ of mulch around your plants to help keep moisture in the soil, and keep the soil damp to the touch.

 Your plants will like a little extra humidity during hot weather as well.
 In fact, they’re extremely tolerant of high humidity conditions.
 An occasional misting during dry weather will help your plant to thrive.

 If your soil dries out too quickly, you may want to consider a soaker hose under the mulch layer.
 This slowly-seeping irrigation system helps the soil to absorb moisture well without wasting water.

 Loose, fertile soil is ideal for your lemongrass plants.
 Be sure it’s well-draining but rich in organic material.
 Avoid hard-packed clay soils, as it doesn’t grow well in them.

 A good blend for growing your lemon grass plant is two parts of loamy soil to one part compost.
 Try to use larger-particle composts to improve the drainage of your soil.
 You can add perlite if necessary, but the compost provides added nutrition.

 Lemon grass isn’t very sensitive to soil pH.
 It will grow happily in multiple ranges.

 Fertilize your plants weekly.
-Use a half-strength solution of a balanced, water-soluble fertilizer.
+Use a half-strength solution of a nitrogen-rich, water-soluble fertilizer.
 Don’t apply the liquid fertilizer directly to the leaves of your plant.
 Instead, water around the base of the plant.